This post may contain affiliate links. Please read our disclosure policy.

 While afternoon tea has become a bit more casual, there are still “do’s” and “do not’s” when it comes to taking tea.
 Vogue magazine recently put together a quick primer on “How to Drink Tea Like a Royal.“

 Use clotted cream, preferably Cornish style, under the jam.
 Both the Cornish and Devonshire people lay claim to the invention of the cream tea, and each has a view on the order of the toppings.
 The Devon tradition is cream first with jam spread on top, while the Cornish tradition is to slather the jam on and top it off with clotted cream.

 Always use loose tea.
 It tastes so much better.

 Let the tea steep as long as you like.
 If it is not to your taste, ask for a fresh pot.
 Tea should be replenished regularly.

 Feel free to request different milk.
-At The Goring, soy, skim, and almond are all available.
+At The Goring, soy, skim, and almond are always available.

 Stir the tea delicately.
 If cracks appear in the fine china, perhaps you have been a dash overzealous.